Author Activity Diagrams

 systemcomposer.openModel("RobotActivity");

-First, the robot software calculates the path distance, and if the distance exceeds robot battery life to traverse the distance, the token flows to Error out
+First, the robot software calculates the path distance.
+If the distance exceeds robot battery life to traverse the distance, the token flows to Error out and the activity terminates.
+Otherwise, the robot follows the path.

 Token Flow in Activity Diagrams

-Use a token to move data or control across the activity diagram.
 These are the types of tokens:

-Object token — Represents an object such as a piece of data.
+• Object token — Represents an object, such as a piece of data

-Control token — Represents a control or a triggering event that does not carry any data.
+• Control token — Represents a control or a triggering event that does not carry any data

 Click the right side the initial node and drag to generate a control flow.
 Then, use marquee draw to select the action node that appears to instantiate it.
 The control flow transports the control token to the action node and begins execution.